 Sde Boker Inauguration

-Their way of life was reminiscent of a collective way of life in certain characteristics such as areas of occupation.
+Their way of life was reminiscent of a collective way of life in specific characteristics such as areas of occupation.
 The property, however, remained privately owned.
 In January 1953, 200 sheep from Turkey were brought to Sde Boker.
 In October 1952, thirty days after the murder of local Barbara Proper, the first tree was planted on the site.
-At the end of 1952, an experimental water storage dam was built; and in 1955 a lake with a capacity of 200,000 cubic meters was inaugurated on the site.
+At the end of 1952, an experimental water storage dam was built; in 1955, a lake with a capacity of 200,000 cubic meters was inaugurated on the site.

 More About Sde Boker

 During the establishment of Sde Boker, the military kept the Bedouin tribes from the area away from Israeli Arabs.
 So the precarious security situation in the area also gave its signals to the group members.
 Also, in September 1952, Barbara Proper was killed while herding a herd of goats.
 According to the murderer, the IDF confiscated him.
 Also in December, Yosef Yairi was killed by an ambush on the way to Sde Boker.
 About 60 soldiers came to settle Sde Boker, which significantly increased the number of members.